Youth & Farm Stand Coordinator

-- Manage operations from July to November including set up, merchandising, sales, and breakdown – according to schedule
+- Manage operations from July to November including on-time set up, merchandising, customer service and sales, and breakdown

-- Maintain equipment and supplies necessary to operations
+- Maintain equipment and supplies necessary to efficient operations

 170 Farm Stand team is cultivated through meaningful work, learning, and leadership development.
-The Youth Leaders provide excellent customer service, are responsive to the needs of customers, and create an inclusive, welcoming public space.
+The Youth Leaders provide excellent customer service and create an inclusive, welcoming public space.

 - Supervise Youth Leaders, guiding them as they receive on-the-job training in customer service and merchandising and educating them about Farm Stand mission and products

-- Coordinate the recruitment, hiring, and ongoing training of Youth Leaders
+- Coordinate and co-facilitate the Youth Leaders orientation

-- Assist Director with creating and update business plan, manuals, policies, and procedures
+- Assist with updating manuals, policies and procedures

-- Plan and facilitate events, workshops and series, as needed.
-Coordinate projects with partners.
+- Plan and supervise events, field trips, and workshops, as needed.
+Collaborate with partners to execute activities.